venom-blockchain/developer-program/README.md

 3. Copy the `applications/_template.md` template to a `${YOUR_PROJECT_NAME}.md` file and fill in the required information about your project.
 4. Save the filled-in `${YOUR_PROJECT_NAME}.md` file in the `applications` directory.
 5. Add a badge to your project's README.md indicating participation in the Venom Foundation Developer Program.
-6. Add relevant tags to your project, including `blockchain`, `venom-blockchain`, and `venom-developer-program`.
+6. Add relevant topics to your project, including `blockchain`, `venom-blockchain`, and `venom-developer-program`.
 7. Commit your changes and push them to your forked repository.
 8. Submit a pull request from your `${YOUR_PROJECT_NAME}` branch to the main branch of the Venom Foundation Developer Program repository.
 9. Wait for your application to be reviewed and approved by the Venom Foundation team.